Netflix employees and trans supporters hold a walkout at company Hollywood offices over Dave Chappelle's comedy special - ExBulletin

 Chappelle’s comments about transgender people on the show have been widely criticized as transphobic by several employees and LGBTQ + advocacy groups.

-The comedian made the jokes in a historic year for anti-transgender legislation, introduced in at least 33 states, and less than a year after record numbers of transgender people, mostly transgender women from color, were killed.
+The comedian made the jokes in a historic year for anti-transgender legislation, introduced in at least 33 states, and less than a year after a record number of transgender people, mostly transgender women from color, were killed.

 Netflix employees and organizers calling themselves Team Trans * held a rally near the company’s EPIC building on Sunset Boulevard in Hollywood.